Building trust and driving impact: Redefining investor relations in South East Asia

 In our nominated categories, companies have the opportunity to submit a written entry for aspects of IR that complemented our researched categories.
 More information can be found in the sections below.

-Agenda: 2024
+Agenda: 2025

-Click below to view the 2024 agenda as a PDF.
+Click below to view the 2025 agenda.

 Times are shown in SGT (Singapore Time).